The best logos of the 1940s

 The idea of chocolate and candy was not new.
 Forrest Mars Sr, the creator of M&M’s and son of the founder of Mars, was inspired by Smarties, a similar treat he saw in Britain during the Spanish Civil War.

 The M&M’s logo reflects the spirit of its time.
 It managed to inject fun and color into the era of basic design.
-Like the candy itself, the logo became a symbol of joy against the backdrop of that era, making it memorable and iconic.
+Like the candy itself, the logo became a symbol of joy amid that era, making it memorable and iconic.

 Coca-Cola

 The Coca-Cola logo is a great example of timeless design.
 Its unique style is familiar throughout the world.
-The logo dates back to 1887, but it was in the 1940s that it took on the look we know today.
+The logo dates back to 1887, but it took on the look we know today in the 1940s.
 Matt Burns, a leading beverage branding expert, believes this timing is no accident.

 This logo shows how well Coca-Cola understands its own brand.
 It is simple yet effective, allowing the company to remain creative for over 135 years.
-For example, Coca-Cola’s project with Rosalia called Move allowed for a new take on the typeface.
+For example, Coca-Cola’s project with Rosalia, Move, allowed for a new take on the typeface.
 The launch of Diet Coke in 1982 was another innovation that did not stray from the brand’s roots.
 Burns believes other brands can learn a lot from Coca-Cola’s approach.

 His advice to brands is this: know where you stand and stay true to your brand’s core values.
 It’s important to listen to both your intuition and your brand identity.
-Changing too often to fit trends can make it difficult to create long-term brand value and meaning, as Coca-Cola has successfully done since 1941.
+Changing too often to keep up with trends can make it difficult to create long-term brand value and meaning, as Coca-Cola has successfully done since 1941.

 Lambretta

 The lettering on the Lambretta logo, especially the initial capital “L,” is unique.
-It is often mistaken for a capital “I” because of its straight and vertical lettering, lacking the italicized twist that characterizes some other logos.
+It is often mistaken for a capital “I” because of its straight, vertical lettering, which lacks the italicized twist that characterizes some other logos.
 This design seems to be a product of its era, probably created in a factory using available tools and technology.
 This straightforwardness and honesty give the Lambretta logo a compelling charm that sets it apart from its more stylistically refined competitors.

 Vespa